marinppetkov/terraform-azurerm-public-vm/README.md

 This setup follows the steps below:
 1. An Azure VNET and subnet is created.
-2. A security group is configured to open the SSH port, allowing the file provisioner to upload the `mount.sh` script.
+2. A security group is configured to open the SSH port, allowing the file provisioner to upload the `provision.sh` script.
 3. The VM is deployed, and the disks are attached.
 4. The bash script is executed via [Virtual machine extensions](https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/features-linux?tabs=azure-cli)
 5. Storage account with files share and private endpoint is created